The Letter/Neon Rainbow

-The Letter/Neon Rainbow is the debut album by American blue-eyed soul band the Box Tops, released in 1967.
-Following "The Letter" reaching number one on the singles charts, The Letter/Neon Rainbow was quickly assembled for a follow up.
-The album peaked at number 87 on the Billboard Pop Albums chart in 1968.
+The Letter/Neon Rainbow is the debut album by American rock band the Box Tops, released in 1967.
+Following "The Letter" reaching number one on the singles charts, The Letter/Neon Rainbow was quickly assembled for a follow-up.

 History

 Most of the backing tracks were performed by session musicians; however the original group played the hit "The Letter".
 The session musicians likely consisted of Reggie Young and Bobby Womack (guitars), Tommy Cogbill (bass), Bobby Emmons (piano, organ), and Gene Chrisman (drums).

 Although lead singer Alex Chilton (16 at the time) had already written a number of songs, none were included on the Box Tops' debut LP, perhaps due to his relative inexperience with songwriting.
 Chilton later had a significant songwriting role in the cult power pop band Big Star, and after the dissolution of the group continued to develop his career as a solo artist.

 The Letter/Neon Rainbow was re-released on CD in 2000 on the Sundazed label (SC 6158) with four additional tracks.
 These included the mono single versions of "The Letter" and "Neon Rainbow"; the 1969 single "Turn on a Dream"; and the previously unreleased track "Georgia Farm Boy".